russery/light_controller/README.md

 # light_controller
-Controller for fairy lights string with a remote RF button control
+## Controller for fairy lights string with a remote RF button control.